2koiraa-shmup/Godot-Shmup-Template/README.md

 This is an example project that you can use to get started with [BlastBullets2D](https://github.com/nikoladevelops/godot-blast-bullets-2d).

+NOTE: The project contains following error: In enemy_ship scripts 	damage_data.is_from_player = True.

+While this is incorrect it doesn't currently cause issues and thus slipped through.

 It has been modified to contain basic vertical scrolling shmup functionalities by 2Koiraa, please note that I'm new to Godot so implementations might be suboptimal.

 Menu system uses this template https://github.com/Maaack/Godot-Game-Template